 How they do this is inherently linked to how much they already know about using technology, which makes an app far more convenient than several different platforms being integrated into one conceptual model, as in the Nurse Navigator's original format (Webb et al, 2017).
 It is interesting that even though clinical placement is an integral part of formal learning in practice, that because of enhanced social interactivity in the context of patient care, nursing students regard this as being 'informal learning' and that this context is where they learn best.
-The situated nature of their learning arguably gives authenticity to their transferrable learning in practice and actively contribute to the context of both lifelong learning and widening participation where entry level behaviour can distinguish student profiles quite distinctly in the earliest stages of the BSc (Hons) Adult Nursing programme, students articulated this too,
+The situated nature of their learning in nursing practice arguably gives authenticity to their transferrable learning in practice.
+It also actively contributes to their longer term lifelong learning and also potentially widening participation where entry level behaviour can distinguish student profiles quite distinctly in the earliest stages of the BSc (Hons) Adult Nursing programme.
+The students articulated this too, for example,